David Wenham: Career

-In November 2022, Wenham played Scrooge in a production of A Christmas Carol; his performance was praised for showing Scrooge as traumatised.
+In November 2022, Wenham played Scrooge in a production of A Christmas Carol at the Comedy Theatre, Melbourne; his performance was praised for showing Scrooge as traumatised.

 In October 2025, Wenham was named in the cast for the feature film Zac Power.
+In 2026, he performed the one-person play An Iliad for the Sydney Theatre Company.

 He was appointed a Member of the Order of Australia in the 2023 Australia Day Honours.

 Personal life

 Wenham met actress and yoga teacher Kate Agnew at a play at Belvoir St Theatre in Sydney, Australia, in 1994.
 They began a relationship that year.
 They have two daughters.
 As of 2020, they live together in a $2.75 million-dollar house in Brisbane, Australia.

 On 20 September 2006, Wenham read a poem called "The Crocodiles are Crying" by Rupert McCall at the memorial service for Steve Irwin.

 Wenham is a Sydney Swans supporter.